dcaayushd/Password-Validator/README.md

-Sure, here's a README file for the Flutter app, including the demo GIFs:

 # Password Validation App

 This is a Flutter app that allows users to validate their passwords based on various criteria, such as minimum length, number of uppercase characters, numeric characters, special characters, and normal characters.